martinkruse/getting-and-cleaning-data/CodeBook.md

 #Analysis of the merged dataset

 In a first step, the script run_analysis.R replaces the number code for the performed activities with a character-based description of the activity.
 The descriptions of the activities are extracted from the provided file "activity_labels.txt".
-Afterwards, it calculates the mean for each column of the merged dataset and sorts it by the person having perfomed one of the six activities monitored.
+Afterwards, it calculates the mean for each column of the merged dataset and sorts it by the person having performed one of the six activities monitored.
 In a last step the script writes the calculated information into a file "tidy_data_set.txt", which can be read and assigned to a data frame named "data" in R with the command "data <- read.table("tidy_data_set.txt", sep = ",")."